jonas-schievink/my3status/README.md

 ## Custom Colors

-The `my3util` module provides a `colorval` function that takes a color table and a value in the range 0..1 and returns the color the value should be displayed in as specified in the table.
+The `util` module provides a `colorval` function that takes a color table and a value in the range 0..1 and returns the color the value should be displayed in as specified in the table.
 Modules that support colors will provide a sensible default table, and may additionally allow custom colors via a configuration parameter.

 Example color table: